Jacobcollio/Arduino-esp-detection-cam/README.md

 * Image Utility offers fundamental image processing APIs.

 * Detection takes images as input and give the position of face if there is a face.
-It is implemented with MTMN model, which refers to MTCNN and MobileNets.
+It is implemented with Opencv model.

 * Recognition is to identify the particular person, and it needs the results of detection.
 It is implemented with MobileFace model.